 - Invite the person to join your LinkedIn network.

-- If this is someone with whom you wish to connect on a more serious level, invite that person to meet you for coffee or for lunch.
+- If this is someone with whom you wish to connect on a more serious level, invite that person to meet you for a virtual or actual coffee.

 The end result of these tips my surprise you.
 When you focus all of your attention on getting to know other people, there won’t be much attention left for you to give to any nerves you may have experienced walking in the door.

-As an added bonus, these tips work just as well for conversations on the phone as they do for conversations held in person.
+As an added bonus, these tips work just as well for conversations online or on the phone as they do for conversations held in person.